CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 </details>
 <br/>

-3.1.3 Return to the bash prompt and enter the command `bash create_certificate.sh`
+3.1.3 Return to the bash prompt enter the command `bash create_certificate.sh` and enter the password `VMware1!` when prompted

 <details><summary>Screenshot 3.1.3</summary>
 <img src="Images/2018-10-22-02-45-20.png">